muquit/clip-httpd/docs/howtouse.md

 If you will be using the GUI version to register with system tray run it with `-systray`

-### Run copy client from your remote hosts
+### Run copy client on your remote hosts

-Use the cross-platfmr client @CBCOPY@ on remote systems to send text to @CLIPHTTPD@ server running on your desktop which copies text to your system clipboard.
+Use the cross-platform client @CBCOPY@ on remote systems to send text to @CLIPHTTPD@ server running on your desktop which copies text to your system clipboard.